bryan-at-looker/embed-sdk-sko-markdown/section4.md

 }
 ```

-Then lets add the listener from the Embed SDK to call this function after it gets a filter changed
+Then lets add the listener from the Embed SDK (in your `demo.ts` file) to call this function after it gets a filter changed (make sure you paste it before the `.build()`):

 ```
 .on('dashboard:filters:changed', filtersUpdates)